jbakse/site_builder/content/noise/index.md

 #### Things to consider

-- Where is you treasure?
+- Where is your treasure?
 On a tropical island?
-A farm?
+On a farm?
 In a warehouse?
 - What style is your map?
 Is it old and beaten?
 Sci-fi?
 - Does your map include labels?
 What do they say?
-- Can you make a believable, natural geography?
+- Can you make a believable natural geography?
 Should you?
 - What terrain features might you include?
 Rivers?
 Mountains?
 Hills?
 Boxes?
-- It is okay if your map takes seconds, or even minutes to generate.
-Does allow you to do something different?
+- It is okay if your map takes seconds or even minutes to generate.
+Does allow you to do something different? <!--[[What do you want to ask in the second question?]]-->
-- A map can represent many things, it doesn't necessarily need to represent geography.
+- A map can represent many things—it doesn't necessarily need to represent geography.

 #### When posting your map

 - Include three maps generated by your program.
-- Each map should be shown as an image, not video.
+- Each map should be shown as an image, not a video.
-- Consider posting a first run at this challenge early, and then revisiting towards the end of the week with a second post.
+- Consider posting a first run at this challenge early, and then revisiting it towards the end of the week with a second post.

 /::